lisaengineeringteam/homeassistantfrontend/gallery/src/pages/user-test/configuration-menu.markdown

 # Results
 915 respondents took part in this test and they gave 407 comments.
 In general there isn’t a significant difference between:

-* How long a respondent has been using Home Assistant
+* How long a respondent has been using Third Eye
 * Installation method
-* How many visits to its Home Assistant in the past 3 months
+* How many visits to its Third Eye in the past 3 months
-* Home Assistant expertise
+* Third Eye expertise

 ## Overall menu change
 This prototype organized our menu by creating logical grouping and combining duplicated features.
 What do people think of this change?